Amphetamine (film): Controversy

 The level III-rated film met controversy in Hong Kong when the Television and Entertainment Licensing Authority asked for several shots of anal intercourse to be cut before public screening.
 As the whole film had been allowed to screen as the closing film of the 34th Hong Kong International Film Festival, Scud protested against the authority's decision and complained to the Chief Executive Donald Tsang.
 The shots in concern were finally blackened-out but with sound in public screening as a protest by Scud.

 Critical reception

-In a mixed review for The Hollywood Reporter, film critic Maggie Lee wrote positively of Amphetamine as compared to Scud’s previous films, and praised the cinematography and art direction, as well as the performances of the two lead actors, while criticizing the lack of consistent tone and Scud’s handling of the film’s more "substantial" themes.
+In a mixed review for The Hollywood Reporter, film critic Maggie Lee wrote positively of Amphetamine as compared to Scud's previous films, and praised the cinematography and art direction, as well as the performances of the two lead actors, while criticizing the lack of consistent tone and Scud's handling of the film's more "substantial" themes.

 Home media

-An uncut version of this ArtWalker film was internationally released on a Panorama (HK) VCD, DVD and on Blu-ray Disc on 24 September 2010.
+The uncut version was internationally released on a Panorama (HK) VCD, DVD and on Blu-ray disc on 24 September 2010.